rbiegacz/Udacity-CarND/CarND-Traffic-Sign-Classifier-Project-master/writeup.md

 * The shape of a traffic sign image is 32 pixels x 32 pixels and there are 3 channels (it means that images are colorful)
 * The number of unique classes/labels in the data set is 43

 ####2.
-Include an exploratory visualization of the dataset.
+Exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how many pictures belonged to a specific road sign category (in total we have 43 types of signs)

-![alt text][Dataset]
+![alt text][image0]

 ###Design and Test a Model Architecture